-Looking For a New Chevrolet Sonic in your area?
+Looking for a Used Sonic in your area?

 The Chevrolet Sonic subcompact car, which makes its debut for 2012 as a replacement for the retiring Aveo, runs with the class leaders when it comes to exterior styling, performance, handling, roominess and cargo space.The Bad